-On May 15, 2008, this court held a telephonic pretrial motion hearing.
-Defendant Marcus Burton did not participate personally but was represented by his attorney, Michael Lieberman.
-The government was represented by Assistant United States Attorney Robert Anderson.
+On September 21, 2010, this court held separate telephonic pretrial motion hearings for the defendants.
+Defendant Jose Aguilar Huerta did not participate personally but was represented by his attorney, Terry Frederick.
+Defendant Carlos Mejia did not participate personally but was represented by his attorney, Amber Lucsay.
+The government was represented by Assistant United States Attorney Paul Connell.

-Prior to the hearing, Burton filed no pretrial motions.
-Attorney Lieberman confirmed that this was a tactical decision he made in consultation with his client after adequate review of the government's disclosures and adequate investigation of the case.
+Prior to the hearing, neither defendant filed any pretrial motions.
+Attorneys Frederick and Lucsay each confirmed that this was a tactical decision made in consultation with his or her client after adequate review of the government's disclosures and adequate investigation of the case.
 The parties had no other matters to bring to the court's attention.
-Because the parties anticipate resolving this case short of trial, I will wait to provide draft voir dire questions and jury instructions until closer to the submission deadline for the final pretrial conference.
+Attorney Frederick indicated that defendant Aguilar Huerta anticipates resolving this case short of trial.
+It is not clear whether trial will be necessary for defendant Mejia.

-Entered this 15th day of May, 2008.
+Entered this 22^{nd} day of September, 2010.